-Step 3: Lightly pat child’s skin dry with a towel.
+Step 3: Lightly pat the child’s skin dry with a towel.

 Step 4: Apply prescribed lotion within 3 minutes.

-Step 5: Wring excess water from wrap and immediately dress child in damp wrap to seal in moisture.
+Step 5: Wring excess water from wrap and immediately dress a child in the damp wrap to seal in moisture.

 Step 6: Apply a dry layer of clothing over.